|

 departure, officials began to seek either an expansion franchise

-or get a team to relocate to the city.
+or lure an existing team to the city.
 In 1991, the NFL announced

 they would expand by two teams.
 Five cities were in contention for